DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Further Analysis and Insights

-\textbf{Fostering Broader Adoption.} To promote community adoption, we provide a resource-efficient \textit{Mini-Benchmark} for rapid evaluation, which preserves the model ranking trends of the full dataset (Appendix \ref{appendix_sec_mini_benchmark}).
-Furthermore, we demonstrate the framework's compatibility with external metrics for assessing orthogonal dimensions such as image aesthetics and safety (Appendix \ref{appendix_sec_compatibility_with_other_metrics}).
+\textbf{Fostering broader adoption.} To promote community adoption, we provide a resource-efficient \textit{Mini-Benchmark} for rapid evaluation, along with a lightweight evaluator version compatible with limited GPU VRAM, which preserves the model ranking trends of main evaluation results (Appendix \ref{appendix_sec_mini_benchmark}, \ref{appendix_sec_On_the_Feasibility_of_Leveraging_Small-Sized_MLLMs_for_Evaluation}).
+Furthermore, we validate the framework's compatibility with external metrics for assessing orthogonal dimensions such as aesthetics and safety (Appendix \ref{appendix_sec_compatibility_with_other_metrics}).